viteco/viteco-data-suite/README.md

 # Viteco Data Suite
-Viteco Data Suite is a data warehouse automation tool developed by Viteco (Denmark).
+Viteco Data Suite is a data warehouse automation tool developed by Viteco (Denmark) for building data warehouses, data hubs and generic data platforms for digitalization.

 This repository is intended for sharing tips and tricks, scripts and more, that may be of help when building a data warehouse or just working with data, primarily for those using Viteco Warehouse Suite.